1-Day Itinerary

 Absolutely.
 This entire itinerary is walkable — about 5 km total.
 Porto is compact and best explored on foot.
 The only transport you might want is the metro from the airport to downtown (Line E, ~30 min, €2.50).

 Budget travelers can manage on €50–€75 including hostel, meals, and a wine tasting.
 Mid-range travelers should budget €150–€200 for a nice hotel, sit-down meals, and premium tastings.
-Porto is one of Western Europe's most affordable cities.
+Porto remains cheaper than Lisbon, Barcelona, or Paris, though prices have risen since 2020.

 Comfortable walking shoes are essential — the city is hilly with cobblestone streets.
 Dress in layers; Porto's weather shifts quickly, especially near the river.
 A light jacket is useful even in summer evenings.